surmwill/recycler_unity/README.md

 ### Install

 There are multiple ways to install the package:
-1. Add the package through Unity's package manager using the git url (optionally includes samples): https://github.com/surmwill/recycler_unity.git?path=/RecyclerUnity/Assets/Recycler#v1.0.0
+1. Add the package through Unity's package manager using the git url (this way optionally includes samples): https://github.com/surmwill/recycler_unity.git?path=/RecyclerUnity/Assets/Recycler#v1.0.0
-2. Download the .unitypackage [here](https://github.com/surmwill/recycler_unity/releases) and drag it into your project (no samples)
+2. Download the .unitypackage from [releases](https://github.com/surmwill/recycler_unity/releases) and drag it into your project (no samples)
 3. Clone this repo.
 The package is self-contained under ![RecyclerUnity/Assets/Recycler](RecyclerUnity/Assets/Recycler).
 The "Samples~" folder is optional and can be safely deleted unless you wish to look at some demos

 ### Why do I need a Recycler?